Theatre Coordinator – Orthopaedic

 Mō te Tūranga | About the Role

-Working closely with the Theatre Coordinator and Loans Coordinator, you will coordinate theatre lists, surgical bookings, and daily theatre operations to ensure services run efficiently and effectively.
-With a strong focus on orthopaedics, you will use your clinical expertise to optimise patient flow, manage resources, and maintain seamless communication between surgeons, anaesthetists, and multidisciplinary teams.
+Working closely with theatre and clinical teams, you will coordinate orthopaedic theatre lists, surgical bookings and daily operations to ensure the smooth delivery of elective surgical services.
+You'll optimise patient flow, support resource planning and maintain effective communication between surgeons, anaesthetists and multidisciplinary teams.

 Ngā pūkenga me ngā wheako | Skills and experience

-• Extensive orthopaedic theatre experience, including a sound understanding of orthopaedic procedures, instrumentation, and theatre workflows
+• Extensive orthopaedic theatre experience, including knowledge of procedures, instrumentation and theatre workflows

 • Expert PDRP (Level 4) or working towards achieving this level

-• Demonstrated leadership capability, with experience guiding and supporting teams
+• Demonstrated leadership capability, with experience supporting teams and service delivery

 • Strong organisational and communication skills, with the ability to manage competing priorities